 The DfE investigated the school after a whistleblower made allegations about its governance, and found nearly £80,000 of public money had not been used for “its intended purpose”.

 A DfE spokeswoman said it acted “as soon as it received allegations of wrong doing” and referred the case to the police.

 This illustrates the importance of following key financial governance principles, as outlined in FE02 Financial Management and FE21 Academies Financial Handbook as outlined within the Handsam System.

-Do you consider these fountains to be unsafe?
-Can a school ever be made completely safe?
+Do you have any questions or queries about this matter?
 For impartial advice on this and other health and safety matters within schools and academies sign up to Handsam Ltd by calling 0844 335 1737 or via email@example.com.